 The Alternative 5 APE, where it differs from the proposed Project route, was surveyed to identify cultural resources during February, 2006 (Ahmet and Mason, 2006).
 The APE consists of a 230-foot wide corridor centered on the Alternative 5 transmission line route.
 Survey of the BLM parcels crossed by the Alternative 5 route was carried out under Fieldwork Authorizations issued by the Ridgecrest and Palm Springs Field Offices of the BLM.
 The segment of Alternative 5 in the Angeles National Forest was surveyed under a special use permit from the ANF.
 Where possible, the survey was carried out by a three-person crew on foot walking in parallel transects 15 meters apart.
 Some areas could not be surveyed due to steep slopes, impassable vegetation, or inaccessibility due to poor roads.
-Previously unrecorded sites were updated, if necessary, using DPR continuation 523 forms.
+Previously unrecorded sites were recorded using DPR 523 primary and archaeological site record forms.
+Previously recorded sites were updated, if necessary, using DPR continuation 523 forms.
 The portion of the Alternative 5 route that is the same as the proposed Project route was surveyed in 2005 (Ahmet and Mason, 2005).